gtech-mulearn/IEEE-LAUNCHPAD/profiles/johaanpauljoe@mulearn.md

 # Johaan Paul Joe

+### About Me

-### Enthusiastic and dedicated Computer Science and Engineering student with an interest in the
- latest trends in technology and a passion for problem-solving and innovation, seeking an entry level position in an organization to enhance skills and knowledge and contribute to the growth of the organization.
-A collaborative team player with good communication skills, committed to contributing innovative solutions, developing and implementing business applications in a fast paced tech environment.
+> Enthusiastic and dedicated Computer Science and Engineering student with an interest in the latest trends in technology and a passion for problem-solving and innovation, seeking an entry level position in an organization to enhance skills and knowledge and contribute to the growth of the organization.
+A collaborative team player with good communication skills, committed to contributing innovative solutions, developing and implementing business applications in a fast paced tech environment

-> write about your self .................. (minimum 200 Characters)

 ## Portfolio Highlights